 Most people online joke about how useless their New Year resolutions are, which is true if you make them just for celebrating the new year.
 When used correctly, though, resolutions and goals are incredibly useful for motivating yourself, and they induce solution-based thinking.
 They keep you disciplined as well but only when you do them right.

 The problem is, for most of us, that goals are often too big that it seems impossible to achieve, it’s like making an advanced WordPress theme.
 But if you break down the goals into separate milestones, things will look so much easier, and you get to feel the same level of achievement upon conquering every step.

 If you need help keep track, consider getting resolution apps to help you make the impossible possible!

 4. Develop Better Habits & Self-Control

 Habits have the habit (heh) of creeping up on you and destroying your attention span and focus, bit by bit, day by day.
-Imagine facebooking for 20 minutes in every work hour, how much time are you actually wasting away?
+Imagine Facebooking for 20 minutes in every working hour, how much time are you actually wasting away?
 Stop procrastination today.

 If you are a Facebook addict or smartphone addict it’s time to wrestle back some control.
-There are always less distractive alternatives you can adopt to keep up with your friends.
+You can always adopt less distractive alternatives to keep up with your friends.
 And if you are suffering from some form of tech addiction, you might need a tech detox soon.

 5. Pursue Work You Really Love